mcfriend99/mysql/docs/index.md

 ## Important Notice

-- The library currently only supports MySQL 5.7 and below.
+- The library currently only supports MySQL servers with `native_password` authentication method enabled.
+This covers all MySQL versions 5.7 and below but may need to be enabled for higher MySQL versions.
+This library has been tested up to MySQL server 9.0.1.
 - There is no support for prepared statements yet.

 ### License